WICG/aom/explainer.md

 #### Validation

 Querying an Accessible Property can be used as a limited form of validation and feature detection.
-In particular, accessing an unsupported accessible property returns `undefined`, and accessing a supported but unset or invalid accessible property returns `null`.

-Let's walk through this in detail.

-On an uninitialized AccessibleNode, properties that are supported by the browser will return `null` initially, while unsupported / unrecognized properties return `undefined`:
+On an uninitialized `AccessibleNode`, properties that are supported by the browser will return `null` initially, while unsupported / unrecognized properties return `undefined`: